-There’s a juicy conversation about short sales on Redfin’s Bay Area Forums, from the rare bird who successfully completed a short sale (which is when you buy a home for less than what is owed on the mortgage, requiring bank approval) in Pittsburg, California.
+There is a juicy conversation about short sales on the Redfin Bay Area Forums, from the rare bird who successfully completed a short sale (which is when you buy a home for less than what is owed on the mortgage, requiring bank approval) in Pittsburg, California.
 He explains what it takes to win:

 - Be promiscuous: I think most importantly, don’t come in expecting to get your first choice.
 Or your second.
 Or even your third.
 We made offers on four houses and were preparing to make an offer on a fifth when the third one finally came though.
 It’s kinda hit or miss with the banks, which are inundated with foreclosures and short sales…